top of page

 Community input throughout this process is important and strongly encouraged.
 To receive regular updates and invitations to future public meetings, please send a note to lauren@franklincountynrcd.org or call 802-528-4176 to get on our list, or if you have any comments or questions at any time!

-The Project Team expects to host another public meeting in June or July 2024.
+The Project Team will host another public meeting on Wednesday, November 6th at 5:30 pm at the Public Safety Building - Conference Room, 86 Mountain Rd. / VT-242, Montgomery Center, VT 05471.
 We hope to see you there!
 Please spread the word and invite your neighbors and friends to attend!

 Kickoff Meeting